sarahn/ansible-win-phoronix/README.md

 ## User Configurable variables

-  * phoronix_shutdown: set to true to shut down at the end
+  * winphoronix_shutdown: set to true to shut down at the end

 ## End to End setup